ThKrypt/QualCoder/01-Introduction.md

 `qualcoder`

+Or install from AUR as follows:

+`yay -S qualcoder`

 ### Fedora/CentOS/RHEL linux

-Please see the Debian instructions above to run QualCoder in a virtual environment.
+Please consider the Debian instructions above to run QualCoder in a virtual environment.
 I do not have a Fedora/CentOS/RHEL distribution to test this.

 Retrieve the current package code from this repository